 But it is the animation that is the draw here, so to speak.
 And some of the imagery is nothing short of stunning.
 (The hallucinations of experimental victims are especially effective.)
 And the musical score is also very good.

-So keep in mind that the three-star rating here is strictly for avid fans of the genres.
+So keep in mind that the three-star rating is strictly for avid fans of the genre.
 Anyone else should beware.